mcodetrail/smart-scheduler/README.md

-# 🚀 Local-First Scheduling & Case Management System
+# 🚀 Smart Scheduler

-> **Enterprise-grade scheduling platform showcasing modern full-stack architecture with local-first data synchronization**
+> **Modern scheduling platform built with cutting-edge full-stack technologies**

-A comprehensive demonstration of cutting-edge technologies built for portfolio presentation, featuring advanced scheduling capabilities, real-time collaboration, and enterprise-level security patterns.

-## 🎯 **Why This Project Matters**

-While healthcare appointment scheduling serves as the domain example, the core innovation lies in the **local-first scheduling engine** and **real-time collaborative features** that can be applied to any industry requiring complex resource management.
+A comprehensive scheduling and case management system demonstrating modern development practices and architectural patterns.
+While healthcare appointment scheduling serves as the practical example, the core innovation lies in the **local-first scheduling engine** and **real-time collaborative features** that showcase advanced scheduling capabilities, real-time collaboration, and enterprise-level security patterns applicable to any industry requiring complex resource management.

 ## ⚡ **Key Technical Achievements**